Base11Studios/base11site/_posts/2018-04-26-online-security-protected.md

 <details><summary>The Details</summary>
 <div class="details-highlight">
 <p>
 Password managers are great for creating strong, unique passwords.
-I love 1Password's feature to generate a password by specifying the length, number of symbols, number of digits, etc. You can use 1Password Mini to generate a password as you're signing up for a new website on your laptop without skipping a beat!
+I love <a target="_blank" href="https://1password.com/">1Password</a>'s feature to generate a password by specifying the length, number of symbols, number of digits, etc. You can use 1Password Mini to generate a password as you're signing up for a new website on your laptop without skipping a beat!
 </p>
 </div>
 </details>